1. About amitriptyline for pain and migraine

 2. Key facts

-- Amitriptyline can make you feel sleepy so it's best to take it in the evening or before you go to bed.
+- It's best to take your amitriptyline in the evening or before you go to bed.
+This is because it can make you feel sleepy.

-- You may notice a difference after a week or two but it can take 6 weeks for amitriptyline to work as a painkiller.
+- You may start to feel better after 1 or 2 weeks, but it can take 6 weeks for amitriptyline to work as a painkiller.

 - Amitriptyline can cause extra side effects if you stop taking it suddenly.
-Talk to your doctor if you're thinking of stopping taking amitriptyline.
+Talk to your doctor if you want to stop taking it.

-Amitriptyline isn't suitable for some people.
+Amitriptyline is not suitable for some people.
 Check with your doctor before starting to take amitriptyline if you:

-- have had an allergic reaction to amitriptyline or any other medicines in the past
+- have ever had an allergic reaction to amitriptyline or any other medicine

 - have a heart problem – amitriptyline can make some heart problems worse